jundalisay/superblist/content/en/bio/solutions/covid-star.md

 {{< box >}}
-## The Spanish Flu was the Covid Star
+## The Spanish Flu was from the Covid Star

 The Spanish Flu emerged in Kansas in the US on March 4, 1918.
 It spread to France and then throughout Europe by May and then declined.